getjake/us_stock_wizard/README.md

 - [x] Automatically download daily candlestick chart for all the stocks in the US stock market.
 - [x] Automacatlly calcuate the Relative Strength for all stocks, and calcuate the NAA200R for all stocks in NASDAQ.
 - [x] Filter all stocks meeting your criteria.
+- [x] Fully Customizable and Powerful filters, you can add your own filters, and add your own indicators.
 - [x] Automatically generate a report in Google Drive for you.
 - [x] Fully integrated with TradingView(R), let you import over 1,000+ symbols into your watchlist with one click.
 - [x] Automatically notify you when app starts, and when the report is generated.